 - Employee Benefit Plans

 - American Institute of Certified Public Accountants, Member

 - Certified Public Accountant

-- BS in Accounting, University of Nebraska, Lincoln, NE
+- BSBA in Accounting, University of Nebraska, Lincoln, NE

 SIGN UP FOR OUR NEWSLETTERS!